kettanaito/redux-dynamics/README.md

 For more details on methods, usage examples and troubleshooting [see the Documentation](./docs).

 ## Contributing
-Feel free to submit your ideas on enhanced Redux workflow in a form of [Pull request](https://github.com/kettanaito/redux-dynamics/pulls) for this repository.
+Feel free to submit your ideas on enhanced Redux workflow by issuing a [Pull request](https://github.com/kettanaito/redux-dynamics/pulls).

-In case discovered a bug, outdated documentation or any other mismatch, please [create a new Issue](https://github.com/kettanaito/redux-dynamics/issues).
+In case you have discovered a bug, outdated documentation or any other mismatch, please [create a new Issue](https://github.com/kettanaito/redux-dynamics/issues).